mikemwai/signsense/README.md

   - Access the application using the generated URL by ngrok through your phone's web browser.

+## Deployment

+- The flask application has been deployed using nginx and gunicorn.
+The deployment process is outlined in the [Deployment.md](Deployment.md) file.

 ## Contributions

 If you'd like to contribute to this project: